 Can I plant Solanum nigrum at home?

 Get some dried berries from the market and search for seeds from them.
-Or, hold ripe berries between tissue papers and gently squeeze such that the seeds come out.
+Or, hold ripe berries between tissue papers and gently squeeze them such that the seeds come out.
 Now, dry them up and collect the seeds.
 You can also directly purchase the seeds.

 Some lip-smacking recipes